Geo-R1: Improving Few-Shot Geospatial Referring Expression Understanding with Reinforcement Fine-Tuning: Task and Methodology

 \subsection{Few-Shot Referring Expression Understanding Task}

-Referring Expression Understanding (REU) serves as a unifying framework for Generalized Referring Expression Comprehension (GREC) and Generalized Referring Expression Segmentation (GRES).
-Given an image $I$ and a textual query $q$, a vision–language model (VLM) $\mathcal{F}$ predicts one or more target objects, as formulated in Eq.~\ref{eq:reu}:
+\textit{We define referring expression understanding as a unified framework for object recognition (detection or segmentation) from referring expressions.} Given an image $I$ and a textual query $q$, a vision-language model (VLM) $\mathcal{F}$ predicts one or more target objects as

-where each $O_i$ denotes a predicted object parsed from VLM text outputs, and $N$ denotes the number of parsed objects.
-In the case of GREC, $O_i$ is represented as a bounding box, while for GRES, $O_i$ is represented as an instance mask.
+where each $O_i$ denotes a predicted object parsed from the VLM's textual output, and $N$ is the number of parsed objects.

-Tasks such as REC, RES, Generalized REC (GREC) \citep{he2023grecgeneralizedreferringexpression}, Generalized RES (GRES) \citep{GRES}, Visual Grounding (VG) \citep{7410660}, Open-Vocabulary Detection (OVD), and Open-Vocabulary Segmentation (OVS) \citep{wu2023open} can all be seen as specialized forms of REU, each with a different emphasis.
+We define REC, Visual Grounding (VG)~\citep{7410660}, and Open-Vocabulary Detection (OVD) as instances of \textit{Generalized REC (GREC)}, where each referred object $O_i$ is represented by a bounding box.
+Likewise, we define RES and Open-Vocabulary Segmentation (OVS)~\citep{wu2023open} as instances of \textit{Generalized RES (GRES)}, where each object $O_i$ is represented by an instance mask.

-In this work, we focus on three representative REU tasks: (i) REC, which targets single-object detection from complex reasoning queries; (ii) OVD, which addresses multi-object detection from template-based queries; and (iii) GRES, which requires multi-object segmentation from complex reasoning queries.
+In this work, we focus on three representative REU tasks: (i) REC, which targets single-object detection from complex reasoning queries; (ii) OVD, which addresses multi-object detection from class-based queries; and (iii) GRES, which requires multi-object segmentation from complex reasoning queries.
 All tasks are studied under few-shot settings.
-In our formulation, the number of shots refers to the number of annotated bounding boxes or masks.
-Specifically, in the FS-GREC setup, including FS-REC and FS-OVD, one ``shot'' is defined as an image–query–box triplet, while in FS-GRES, one ``shot'' corresponds to an image–query–mask triplet.
-Importantly, a ground-truth mask may include multiple valid instances for a single query \citep{li2025segearthr1geospatialpixelreasoning}.
-Among these tasks, FS-GRES is the most challenging, as it constitutes a pixel-level extension of FS-GREC and requires the model to generate accurate segmentation masks for objects described by natural-language queries in aerial images~\citep{yuan2024rrsisreferringremotesensing}.
+In our formulation, each shot label refers to a annotated bounding box or mask.
+Specifically, in the GREC setup, one ``shot'' is defined as an image–query–box triplet, while in GRES, one ``shot'' corresponds to an image–query–mask triplet.
+Importantly, a ground-truth mask may include multiple valid instances for a single query~\citep{li2025segearthr1geospatialpixelreasoning}.
+Among these tasks, GRES is the most challenging, as it requires the model to generate accurate segmentation masks for (multiple) objects described by natural-language queries in aerial images~\citep{yuan2024rrsisreferringremotesensing}.

 The few-shot setting substantially increases task difficulty by requiring models to generalize from only a handful of labeled examples, in contrast to large-scale datasets such as VRSBench~\citep{li2024vrsbenchversatilevisionlanguagebenchmark} (36k training examples), and DIOR-RSVG (27k)~\citep{diorrsvg}.
 Few-shot REU is particularly challenging due to: (1) \emph{visual diversity}, arising from large variations in object size, orientation, appearance, and inter-object relationships; and (2) \emph{description diversity}, as natural language queries may vary in structure, vocabulary, abstraction level, and reasoning complexity.
 These factors jointly make few-shot REU a more realistic yet significantly harder problem compared to conventional large-scale training scenarios.